How much protection does immunization give

 Recent research suggests that modern acellular pertussis vaccines do not give as good protection as the older whole cell vaccines.
 As a very rough rule of thumb, you could say the old vaccine is effective for about 10 years and the newer ones 5 years.
 But this is a great simplification of a complex issue.
 It is also likely that the newer vaccines are not so good at preventing colonisation by pertussis and this may create greater risk of transmission.

-It it seems that to a significant extent it we can say that immunization can prevent the disease but not necessarily the infection.
+It seems that to a significant extent it we can say that immunization can prevent the disease but not necessarily the infection.
 This area is being extensively researched.

 The main purpose of immunization is to stop young babies getting it because they can die.
 So as long as their older brothers and sisters are protected by immunization they are relatively safe.
 But because adults are not getting their faded immunity boosted by natural infection, some of them are getting it and passing it to their children!
 Most immunization programs now have 3 shots in infancy and another at about 5 years of age.
 There are now pertussis vaccines available for use in adults (Repevax).
 Some countries are recommending a booster shot at 10 year intervals throughout life.
 There is a problem however.
 The vaccine is against pertussis, diphtheria, tetanus and polio.
 It can be fine to give this once every 10 years, but it cannot be used to immunise people who have never has pertussis immunization because 3 shots are required and that would run the risk of a reaction to one or more of the other components.
 A vaccine to pertussis alone would help to fill the gap, but so far there is no such vaccine available.
+There is also considerable doubt about whether repeated boosters will prevent spread, given that natural reinfection and probable boosting is quite common.
+Much research is ongoing in this area.